Longmire (TV series)

 Longmire is an American neo-Western crime drama television series that premiered on June 3, 2012, on the A&E network, developed by John Coveny and Hunt Baldwin.
 The series is based on the Walt Longmire Mysteries series of novels by Craig Johnson.
 It centers on Walt Longmire, a sheriff in Wyoming.
 He is assisted by staff, friends, and his daughter in investigating major crimes within his jurisdiction.

 Longmire became the "highest-rated original drama series" on A&E; however, the network announced in August 2014 that it would not renew the series after the third season.
 Warner Horizon Television offered it to other networks and Netflix picked it up, starting with season four.
 Netflix released the sixth and final season on November 17, 2017.
 It is no longer available for streaming via Netflix in the United States, but is available on a number of other streaming services.

 Plot

 Walt Longmire (Australian actor Robert Taylor) is the sheriff of fictional Absaroka County in Wyoming.
-Sheriff Longmire's longtime friend Henry Standing Bear (Lou Diamond Phillips), a Cheyenne, provides insight to and sometimes aids in dealing with tribal police.
+Sheriff Longmire's longtime friend Henry Standing Bear (Lou Diamond Phillips), a member of the Cheyenne tribe, provides insight to and sometimes aids in dealing with tribal police.
 (The Indian reservation has its own police force, which has authority within the reservation boundaries, except for capital crimes.)
 As the series progresses, the friends deal with gambling at a casino on the reservation, competing jurisdictional authority for protecting people and prosecuting crimes, and other issues of contemporary Native American life.